mathbarre/InexactStronglyConvexForwardBackward/Readme.md

 # Inexact Forward-Backward Algorithms for Strongly Convex Objectives

-Code associated with the work TODO ['reference'](https://arxiv.org/)
+Code associated with the work ['reference'](https://arxiv.org/abs/2106.15536).

+> [1] M. Barré, A. B. Taylor and F. Bach, "A note on approximate accelerated forward-backward methods with absolute and relative errors, and possibly strongly convex objectives" arXiv:2106.15536, 2021.

 ## Authors